How to Renew South Carolina Medicaid

 How Healthy Connections renewal works

-If SCDHHS can confirm your eligibility through data matches (income records, Social Security data, DMV records), your coverage renews without action on your part.
-You'll receive a notice confirming renewal.
+If SCDHHS can confirm your eligibility through data matches (income records, Social Security data, DMV records), your coverage renews without action on your part and you'll receive a notice confirming renewal.
 If SCDHHS cannot confirm eligibility from existing data, a renewal packet will be mailed to the address on file.
 You must respond within the specified time — typically 30 days — to avoid losing coverage.

 If you do not respond to a renewal notice, SCDHHS will terminate your coverage.
 You can reapply at any time, but there may be a gap in coverage while the new application is processed.